 Employment agencies and search firms may list openings on NUworks as long as they clearly identify themselves as third-party recruiters in their employer profile, as well as in their job descriptions.
 It must also be made clear that the organization does not charge students fees of any kind for utilizing their service.
 Please note, although third-party recruiters and search agencies/firms may post employment opportunities, they may not recruit on campus.
 When conducting on-campus interviews, only direct representatives or recruiters of an employer may interview Northeastern students.

 All third-party employment agencies and search firms must:

 - Provide information on the identity of the employer being represented and the nature of the relationship between the agency and the employer.
-The agency must permit Employer Engagement and Career Design to verify this information by contacting the company being represented.
-If Employer Engagement and Career Design has an existing relationship with the client, we will inform the third-party agency and decline to post the position.
+The agency must permit Employer Engagement and Career Design to verify this information by contacting the Company being represented.
+If Employer Engagement and Career Design have an existing relationship with the client, we will inform the third-party agency and decline to post the position.

 - Provide position descriptions for valid openings.